Generating Physically-Consistent Satellite Imagery for Climate Visualizations: Results

 \subsubsection{The proposed physics-informed GAN generates physically-consistent and photorealistic imagery.}

-To create the physics-informed GAN, we trained pix2pixHD~\cite{Wang_2018} from scratch on our dataset ($200$ epochs in ${\sim}7\unit{hrs}$ on $8{\times}\unit{V100}$ Google Cloud GPUs).
-This model successfully learned how to convert a pre-flood image and a flood mask into a photorealistic post-flood image, as shown in~\cref{fig:results_overview}.
-The model outperformed all other models in IoU ($0.553$), LPIPS ($0.263$), and FVPS ($0.532$) (\cref{tab:results_comparison_table}).
+To create the physics-informed GAN, we trained a pix2pixHD~\cite{wang18pix2pixhd} on the xbd2xbd data, as detailed in~\cref{sec:eie_methods} and Appendix~\ref{sec:appendix_experiments}.
+This model successfully learned how to synthesize photorealistic post-flood images from a pre-flood image and a flood mask, as shown in~\cref{fig:results_overview}-left.
+The model improves over all other models either in terms of IoU, LPIPS, or FVPS (\cref{tab:results_comparison_table}).
 The learned image transformation ``in-paints`` the flood mask in the correct flood colors and displays an average flood \textit{height} that does not cover structures (e.g., buildings, trees), as shown in $64$ randomly sampled test images in~\cref{fig:grid_of_gen_ims}.
 Occasionally, city-scenes show scratch patterns, e.g.,~\cref{fig:grid_of_gen_ims} (top-left).
-This could be explained by the unmodeled variance in off-nadir angle, sun inclination, GPS calibration, color calibration, atmospheric noise, dynamic objects (cars), or flood impacts, which is partially addressed in~\cref{sec:gen_loc}.
-While our model also outperforms the VAEGAN (BicyleGAN), the latter has the potential to create ensemble forecasts over the unmodeled flood impacts, such as the probability of destroyed buildings.
+This could be explained by the unmodeled variance in off-nadir angle, sun inclination, GPS calibration, color calibration, atmospheric noise, dynamic objects (cars), or flood impacts, which is partially addressed in our generalization experiments~\cref{sec:gen_loc}.
+We also train a VAE-based model with GAN components on the same in-/outputs than the physics-informed GAN.
+Specifically, we use a VAEGAN called BicyleGAN~\cite{Zhu_2017}, which has the potential to create ensemble forecasts over the unmodeled flood impacts, such as the probability of destroyed buildings.
+The generated VAEGAN images look smeared~\cref{fig:results_comparison_imagery}f-top and the LPIPS ($0.449$) is worse than for the physics-informed GAN ($0.265$) on the high res. validation set.